Sculptra

+Sculptra® is a popular injectable treatment option for signs of aging.
 Over time, the skin on your face may lose fullness and develop a sunken effect, aging you dramatically.
-To remedy this, the Mandell-Brown Plastic Surgery Center in Cincinnati offers Sculptra treatments, which can replace some of that lost volume over time.
+To remedy this, the Mandell-Brown Plastic Surgery Center offers Sculptra in Cincinnati, which can replace some of that lost volume over time.

 Sculptra, made by Sanofi Aventis, is a synthetic product made of poly-L-lactic acid.
 This product has had extensive use in Europe and initially was approved in the United States to help the cheek atrophy or wasting in AIDS patients.